ffdev-info/jsonid/README.md

 ```

 But if I then want to match on `key 2` as well as `key 1` things start getting
-complicated as they aren't guaranteed by the JSON spec to be in the same
+complicated as they aren't guaranteed by the JSON specification to be in the
-"position' (if we think about order visually).
+same "position' (if we think about order visually).
 When other keys are used in
 the object they aren't necessarily guaranteed to be next to each other.

 `jsonid` tries to compensate for this by using the format's own strengths to